-The basic recipe for juicy and tender oven-roasted whole chicken with crispy skin and lemon flavor.
-Learn about the right temperatures and cooking times.
+This basic oven-baked whole chicken recipe yields crispy skin and a lemony flavor.
+Learn the right temperatures and cooking times for perfect results.

-Roast chicken: one of the most beloved dishes in the world probably.
-Definitely one of my favorite meals.
+Roast chicken is probably one of the most beloved dishes in the world.
+It is definitely one of my favorite meals.
 And I can hardly find another dish that makes my kids happier, either a whole roasted one or just some thighs or drumsticks.

 We eat chicken every week in one form or another.
 A quick meal like these Basic Skillet Chicken Breast or something like these Baked Legs in Honey Mustard Sauce.
-Or cooked in some sauce like the Paprikash with Dumplings or the Garlic and Roast Pepper Sauce.
+Or cooked in some sauce like the Paprikash with Dumplings.

 How to roast a chicken in the oven?